Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 10 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 10 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 288 of Meeus index or 1241 from Brown series.

 The length of the current synodic month is 1 hour and 3 minutes shorter than the mean synodic month length.
 It is 5 hours and 6 minutes longer compared to 21st century's shortest synodic month length.

-3 days after point of apogee on 28 April 2023 at 06:43 in ♌ Leo.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 9 days, until the Moon reaches the point of next perigee on 11 May 2023 at 04:57 in ♒ Aquarius.
+3 days since point of apogee on 28 April 2023 at 06:43 in ♌ Leo the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 9 days until the Moon reaches the point of next perigee on 11 May 2023 at 04:57 in ♒ Aquarius.

 The Moon is 400 585 km (248 912 mi) away from Earth and getting closer over the next 9 days until the point perigee when Earth-Moon distance is going to be 369 345 km (229 500 mi).

-11 days after ascending node on 20 April 2023 at 11:32 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 4 May 2023 at 21:57 in ♎ Libra.
+11 days after ascending node on 20 April 2023 at 11:32 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 4 May 2023 at 21:57 in ♎ Libra.

-6 days since the previous standstill on 25 April 2023 at 05:53 in ♋ Cancer when the Moon has reached North declination of ∠27.957°, the lunar orbit is extending southward over the next 7 days to face maximum declination of ∠-27.937° at the point of next southern standstill on 9 May 2023 at 09:01 in ♑ Capricorn.
+6 days since the last northern standstill on 25 April 2023 at 05:53 in ♋ Cancer when the Moon has reached North declination of ∠27.957° the lunar orbit is extending southward over the next 7 days to face maximum declination of ∠-27.937° at the point of next southern standstill on 9 May 2023 at 09:01 in ♑ Capricorn.

 In 4 days on 5 May 2023 at 17:34 in ♏ Scorpio the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.